Battle of La Guaira: Background

 The British Admiralty had decided to prosecute the Ear Jenkins war against the Spanish settlements, though on a different scale from that of the great expeditions of 1741 and 1742.

 Sir Chaloner Ogle, who had replaced Admiral Edward Vernon after the defeat at the Battle of Cartagena de Indias in 1741, prepared an invasion of another important commercial port on the Spanish Main.
 Believing La Guaira to be not well defended, Sir Chaloner Ogle wanted to take advantage and attack.
 On 22 February 1743, Sir Charles Knowles sailed from the island of Antigua with 19 ships.

 Knowles underestimated the defences of La Guaira, believing it to be less well defended than Cartagena de Indias had been.
 He arrived at La Tortuga island on 27 February.
-It is said that the Spaniards had two months warning of the attack recruited extra defenders and obtained gunpowder from the Dutchs.
-Whether this be true or not cannot definitely be stated.
+It is said that the Spaniards had a two month warning before the attack and therefore they had time to recruit extra defenders and obtain gunpowder from the Dutch.
+Whether this is true or not cannot definitely be stated.